 In both 1968 and 1990, Harry's life was reviewed and celebrated on This is Your Life.
-This was a popular television show which invited people from the subject's past to appear on the show as the subject's life was discussed.
-Not many people had their life celebrated twice on this show.
+This was a popular television show that invited people from the subject's past to appear on the show as the subject's life was discussed.
+Not many people had their life celebrated twice on the show.

 Harry was an author as well as an entertainer.
 He wrote both fiction (comic novels and children's fantasies) and two volumes of an autobiography.
 His first novel was published in 1974 and was called Twice Brightly.
 The book contains a fictionalized account of his efforts to get work as a performer after he left the army.

 Harry was also involved in charity work for the Army Benevolent Fund and the Stars Organization for Spastics (which is now known as the Stars Organization for Cerebral Palsy).